Alessandro-Dodon/pyvar/README.md

-# PyVaR: A Modern Toolkit for Financial Risk Analysis
+# pyvar: A Modern Toolkit for Financial Risk Analysis

 **Automated Value-at-Risk (VaR) estimation and analysis in Python**
 Simple.
 Fast.
 Visual.
 Intuitive.